edwrdq/Doral-Dynamics/docs/tutorials/7_pure_pursuit.md

 To upload the path, all you need to do is save the .txt file to the `static` folder in your project.
 To do this, click `Ctrl + S` on Windows, or `⌘ + S` on Mac, then browse to the `static` folder and select it.
 Now if you hit save, it will automatically save to the file in your `static` folder.

 Almost there!
 Now we just need to tell the robot to follow the path.
-We can do this through the `lemlib::Chassis::follow` function.
+We can do this through the `ddx::Chassis::follow` function.
 Below is an example of how to use it:
 ```cpp
 // path file name is "example.txt".
 // "." is replaced with "_" to overcome c++ limitations